JAMES O'BARR'S THE CROW

 “Our original intent was to do it from the comic book,” Jackson recalls, “but we were also taking scenes from the movie that we thought were cool.
 We tried doing a rooftop running scene that looked terrible.
 We completely re-created Gideon’s.
 We did a lot from the movie that we ended up cutting out or re-filming.”

-Ullman concurs: “In the beginning we did veer more towards re-doing the Miramax version.
-But, after certain point, we really began to focus on the comic.
+Ullman concurs: “In the beginning, we did veer more towards re-doing the Miramax version.
+But, after a certain point, we really began to focus on the comic.
 The comic was our script.
 We took a few liberties here and there for narrative purposes, and there were a few things that, with our very meager budget, we simply could not do, but in spirit, and largely in content as well, our movie is the comic.”

 The filmmakers went to great lengths in their attempts to recreate the world that O’Barr depicts in THE CROW.
 Only 14 years old when they began the project, Ullman and Jackson had very few resources, and even fewer funds, at their disposal.
 Ullman says it was evident very early on that there would need to be some sets created for a project of this stature.